Mission to Mars (attraction)

 Mission to Mars was an attraction located in Tomorrowland at Disneyland and at Walt Disney World's Magic Kingdom.
 It originally opened as Rocket to the Moon at Disneyland in 1955, and as Flight to the Moon in Walt Disney World on Christmas Eve 1971, before it was retooled to the Mars version in 1975.
 It then closed down in 1992 and 1993, respectively.
 The attraction simulated taking guests on a space trip to the Moon or Mars.

-The attraction was adapted by Disney into a feature film in 2000, eight years after the ride closed.
+The attraction was adapted by Disney into a feature film in 2000.